batleforc/Dev_Cli/README.md

 - `dev_cli workspace` - Commands that are related to workspace manipulation (Info/Get/List/Start/Stop/...)
 - `dev_cli shell` - Commands that are related to shell manipulation (ItShell/ExecShell/...)
 - `dev_cli completion` - Commands that are related to completion manipulation (Bash/Zsh/...)
+- `dev_cli devfile` - Commands that are related to devfile manipulation (Create/Update/...)
+- `dev_cli dockerfile` - Commands that are related to dockerfile generation (Based on template/...)

 #### Code - Working